 1. Describe methods to incorporate SPHM into healthcare design projects.

 2. Describe methods to defend the value of overhead lift systems that cover all relevant parts of a room in an area where lifting/mobilization tasks happen repeatedly.

 3. Describe ways of overcoming situations where conflicting designs make ceiling lift installation difficult.

-Marie Martin is an industrial hygienist by training, with her PhD in Occupational and Environmental Health Sciences from the University of Washington.
-She led curriculum for an Occupational Safety and Health Administration (OSHA) training center before joining the VA North Texas Health Care System as an industrial hygienist in 2008.
+Marie Martin is the Program Analyst in the VHA SPHM program.
+She is an industrial hygienist by training, with her PhD in occupational and environmental health sciences from the University of Washington.
+She led curriculum for an OSHA training center before joining the VA North Texas Health Care System as an industrial hygienist in 2008.
 Within two months of arrival, she was planning for ceiling lifts, and she has been an SPHM facility coordinator ever since.
 In 2014, she started helping with the national VA SPHM program, led it from 2015 to 2016, and has assisted with its leadership ever since.

 Nancy McGann is the Enterprise Leader of Fall Prevention, Patient Mobility, and Safe Patient Handling in the Clinical Excellence Department of Intermountain Health, where she has worked for 17 years.
 Prior to her current role, she was the System Manager of Caregiver Safety and of Ergonomics and Safe Patient Handling.
 She has worked as a therapist and ergonomic consultant in industry and healthcare for the past 34 years.
 She is on the board of directors of ASPHP and has spoken nationally and published in this area for the past 13 years.
 Her passion is protecting both caregivers and patients while facilitating mobility to provide the highest quality of care.